 The normal period of treatment with fixed braces is two to three years.
 You will need to make time every 4 – 8 weeks to visit your orthodontist regularly if you wish your treatment to finish well and on time.

 Speech: With regular fixed braces, speech is normally not affected at all.
 However, if your condition requires a palatal expander appliance to be fitted at the roof of your mouth, this may interfere with your speech.
-If you have lingual braces, you will take some time to learn to speak properly with the braces.

 Playing musical instruments: If you play a musical instrument with a mouthpiece, it will take you one to two weeks before you become as skilful as before.